tpogden/tpogden.github.com/_drafts/how-to-make-light-go-faster-than-light.md

 talking about the refractive index so far I've actually meant the _real_ part of the refractive index, which is a complex quantity.
 The imaginary part is related to the absorption of light at a given frequency and is shown in purple.
-It's a Lorentzian lineshape just like we see in absorption spectra.
+It's a Lorentzian lineshape just like we see in [absorption spectra][wiki-as].

 <figure>
 <img class="text-framed" src="/assets/notes/fast-light/fast-light-fig-5.png" />